 Top five commonly asked questions about racism.
 Does racism still exist?
 Is colorblindness enough?
 Why is there a disconnect between white Americans and Americans of color?
 Is racism an individual or systemic issue?
 What are critical race theory and intersectionality?

 All of the resources that address racism.
-Visit our curated list on racism for our top resources.
+Visit our racism guided learning paths page to download our guides.

 At first glace LA 92 is a history lesson about the 1992 Los Angeles riots, but just below the surface is a warning and a call for Americans to wake up.
 For hundreds of years Black people and people of color have complained about police brutality and, unfortunately, most of the time white people have ignored or dismissed the calls for help or justice.
 This indifference and callousness combined with other issues such as high unemployment, underfunded schools, and aggressive policing tactics has led to frustration which manifests itself in violence.

 Almost every Christian is familiar with the Samaritan women at the well story in John, but few see it as a blueprint for how to cross racial divisions.
 Preaching from John 4:1-42 Oakcliff Bible Fellowship (Dallas, TX) pastor Tony Evans says Jesus first meets the woman as a person and then speaks to her soul.

 Does white privilege exist?
 If it does exist, why is the idea repulsive to so many people?
 What are we supposed to do about it?
 Pastor Tim Cain of Kaleo Church (Lakeside, CA) answers those questions and more in a convicting sermon full of wisdom.
 Cain believes that we must first acknowledge that advantages exist, realize that everything we have is a gift from God, and then steward our privilege for the oppressed.